-MIT provides up to 5 days of Paid Parental Leave to eligible mothers and fathers within 4 months after the birth of a child, adoption of a child under 18 (under 23 if the child has mental or physical disabilities), or placement of a foster child (under 23 if the child has mental or physical disabilities).
-Learn more about leaves.
+MIT provides Paid Parental Leave to eligible mothers and fathers after the birth of a child, adoption of a child under 18 (under 23 if the child has mental or physical disabilities), or placement of a foster child (under 23 if the child has mental or physical disabilities).
+Learn more about paid parental leaves.

 Health, Dental, and Vision Plans

 - Compare costs and coverage of the health, dental, and vision plan family plan options offered by MIT and the employer of your spouse or partner to determine the best option.

 - Change or enroll in health, dental, and vision plans within 31 days from the date of your child's birth or adoption.

 - If you do not make changes within 31 days, you must wait until the next annual Open Enrollment event.

 - If this new addition to your family changes your eligibility for Medicaid or the State Children's Health Insurance Program, you have 60 days to make corresponding changes to your health-related benefits.
 Learn more about Medicaid and SCHIP.